amco/waffle_gcs/README.md

   storage_dir: "uploads/waffle"
 ```

-Also, add the following functions to your definition module:
+In order to be compatible with newer Goth versions, add the following functions
+to your definition module:

 ```elixir
 # Specify the Goth module to authenticate in GCP.